eskechivoi/k8s-ctf/README.md

 ## A lot of charts, init?
 Well, every chart folder has it's own role in this whole architecture:
 - `challenge-commons` : Is the 'parent chart' for the challenges.
-It is mounted to the API Pod.
+It is mounted on the API Pod.
     - Defines the Ingress rules for the challenges.
     - Defines global values for the challenges' charts.
-- `k8s-ctf-chart` : It is the 'parent chart' for the backend Pod and the frontend.
+- `k8s-ctf-chart` : It is the 'parent chart' for the backend and the frontend Pods.
     - Defines the Ingress rules to access the backend and the frontend.
     - Defines global values like replicas, labels...
 - `challenge-chart-template` : To create a new chart for a challenge you can use this template.